lovetoys/lovetoys/README.md

 # Lovetoys

-Lovetoys is an Entity Component System framework which is based on [Richard Lords Introduction](http://www.richardlord.net/blog/what-is-an-entity-framework) to ECS's.
+Lovetoys is an Entity Component System framework for the LÖVE 2D game engine.
+It is loosely based on [Richard Lords Introduction](http://www.richardlord.net/blog/what-is-an-entity-framework) to ECS's.
 If you don't have any idea what this entity component stuff is all about, click that link and give it a read!
 It's totally worth it!

+Lovetoys is a full-featured game development framework, not only providing the core parts like Entity, Component and System classes but also containing a Publish-Subscribe messaging system as well as an Entity Tree, enabling you to build even complex games easily and in an organized way.

-The Software is tested and should be stable.
+The Software is tested and used in multiple games and is stable.
 If you find any bugs please create an issue and report them.
 Or just create a pull request :).

 ## Installation